 The reason?
 Rising sea levels are eroding the long-term value of such properties.

-“Once impacts become noticeable, they’re going to be upon you quickly,” William V. Sweet, a scientist with the National Oceanic and Atmospheric Administration in Silver Spring, Maryland, told The New York Times.
+“Once impacts become noticeable, they’re going to be upon you quickly,” William V. Sweet, a scientist with the National Oceanic and Atmospheric Administration in Silver Spring, Maryland, told The New York Times a couple of years ago.
 “It’s not a hundred years off — it’s now.”

 In a way, the loss of millions of dollars in property may be the tip of the loss iceberg.

 National Geographic reported that even “in the absence of something nasty” — think of an iceberg breaking loose and causing widespread havoc — rising oceans are poised to flood lush oceanfront homes.

 Some good news is that these losses are still several years away, so there is time to sell.
 And demand is still high.
 Even a few months after Hurricane Sandy hit the East Coast in the fall of 2012, experts told Bloomberg that property values rebounded.
 And there’s no immediate end in sight to demand for waterfront property.

 If you’re among those who think you’ll still buy a beachfront home and cash out before there’s a significant financial downturn, check back in with Money Talks News tomorrow for part two on this topic.